apache/flink/docs/content/docs/deployment/filesystems/gcs.md

 ### Libraries

-You would require to include the following libraries to `/lib` for connecting flink with gcs.
+You must include the following libraries in Flink's `lib` directory to connect Flink with gcs:

 ```xml
 <dependency>